JC-Media-Arts/crypto-tracker-v3/MASTER_PLAN.md

 ### 🎯 Next Steps
 - Deploy Health Reporter service to Railway
-- Monitor CHANNEL model performance with new 0.786 composite score
+- Monitor CHANNEL model performance with new 0.786 composite score in production
 - Consider retraining DCA/SWING when more data available (need 20+ trades)
-- Verify ML Analyzer using the new trained model
+- Watch for ML predictions from the improved model in scan_history

 ### ❓ Questions/Decisions Needed
 - Is the 0.65 threshold appropriate for ML model updates?
 (Current: 0.786 > 0.65 ✅)
 - Should health reports run as continuous service or cron?
-- Should we update the ML Analyzer to use the new channel_model.pkl?

 ---